 A Fishing trip and Auctions at the market

 In the early morning, while the rest of the city sleeps, Himi port comes to life.
-The sailors return to the port very early, and hurry to unload their fish.
+The sailors return to the port very early and hurry to unload their fish.
 It is a race against the clock as the fishermen battle to give customers and restaurateurs the freshest fish possible.
-You too can witness the excitement of these auctions by visiting the “Himi Tourism Association”, who can offer you a market visit between 6am and 10am.
+You too can witness the excitement of these auctions by visiting the “Himi Tourism Association”, which can offer you a market visit between 6 am and 10 am.
 Reserve your spot to attend the fish auction by phone here.